Sotik Massacre: The Massacre

 The expedition was reported, in London, as follows:

-British East Africa called for peace negotiations between the Nandi and the British following a protracted 10-year long guerilla resistance.
-Upon their meet, Richard Meinheirtzhagen shot Koitalel Araap Samoei point blank on the head thus ending the resistance.
+British East Africa called for peace negotiations between the Nandi and the British following a protracted 10-year long guerrilla resistance.
+Upon their meeting, Richard Meinheirtzhagen shot Koitalel Araap Samoei point blank in the head thus ending the resistance.

 Impacts and Implications

 Following the attainment of the mission objectives and their success, medal of honours were awarded to officers who took part in the operation.
 The party had been allocated £20,000 but following their raid, they seized 20,000 head of cattle to which each was sold at £3 thus amounting to £60,000 which was £40,000 in profit.

 It was also as a result of both the assassination of Orkoiyot Koitalel Araap Samoei and the massacres of Sotik and Nandi that the British administration felt that all of Talai clansmen should be exiled.
 This operation saw hundreds of Talai clan members living among the Kipsigis evacuated to Rusinga island in Kisumu where many of them died due to malaria and became subject to pedigree collapse as there were no unrelated choices for pairing.
 Apparently, the three brothers of Koitalel were handed life exile in Fort Hall, Nyeri until their deaths.